crbaker/fikl/README.md

      *  Collections contain a number of documents and are queried by making use of the `from` keyword.
    * **Collection Group**
      *  Collection Groups are essentially a grouping of collections that are named the same but exist within different Documents.
 Make use of the `within` keyword to query within a Collection Groups.
-1. Using Lark, the input text is parsed and the Python Firebase SDK is used to execute queries against the Firestore database.

 ## Build & Install
 1. Create a new virtual environment so that you can have an isolated python environment